akharrou/QuickDocs/In-The-Makings/LLDB.md

 	> (lldb) br m -c 'ac < 2' -o true 4 2 7
 	> ```
 	> ```shell
-	> (lldb) breakpoint modify --condition '' 'controlFlow'     # clears any existant condition, for all breakpoints who have 'controlFlow' in their list of names
+	> (lldb) breakpoint modify --condition '' 'controlFlow'     # clears any existent condition, for all breakpoints who have 'controlFlow' in their list of names
 	> (lldb) br m -c '' 'controlFlow'
 	> ```
 	> ```shell